 Brazilian jiu-jitsu and Taekwondo are two excellent martial arts that provide several benefits.
 Practitioners, particularly children, love training in both combat systems, making it difficult to choose once.
-So, what exactly is the difference between Taekwondo and Brazilian jiu-jitsu?
+So, what exactly is the difference between Taekwondo and jiu-jitsu?

 The main difference between jiu-jitsu and Taekwondo is that Taekwondo emphasizes standing striking techniques, whereas jiu-jitsu emphasizes ground combat.
 As a result, matches in the two disciplines differ, with Taekwondo granting points for strikes while jiu-jitsu is won primarily with submissions.